-Classes in the first session of the semester (October 2020) will be taught in the classroom in person.
-The remaining classes will be taught online, through MS Teams, according to the schedule.
+All classes in the winter semester of 2021/22 will be taught online, through MS Teams, according to the schedule.

-Session 1 - October - IN CLASS: Instructions, rules and procedures; What is fandom?
+Session 1 - September/October: Instructions, rules and procedures; What is fandom?
 What is fan fiction?
 Basic terminology and concepts.

-Session 2 - November - ONLINE/MS TEAMS: History of fandom; Digital age and participatory culture.
+Session 2 - November: History of fandom; Digital age and participatory culture.

-Session 3 - December - ONLINE/MS TEAMS: Fandom and resistance - Birmingham school; Queerness and fandom.
+Session 3 - December: Fandom and resistance - Birmingham school; Queerness and fandom.